the729/go-libra/gopherjs-libra/README.md

 A transaction payload should have either `code` or `module`, not both.
 You will need a Move compiler to generate binary codes for both type of transactions.

-Transaction arguments have 5 types: bool, uint64, bytes, string, address.
+Transaction arguments have 4 types: bool, uint64, bytes, address.
-The arguments specified in the payload will be converted to these 5 types according to the following rules.
+The arguments specified in the payload will be converted to these 4 types according to the following rules.

-1. JS bool -> Move bool, JS string -> Move string
+1. JS bool -> Move bool
-1. JS number -> Move uint64
+2. JS number -> Move uint64

    Floating point numbers are truncated, and because of the limitation of float64, integers greater or equal to 1<<53 will be truncated too.
 If you need large integers, use explicit type definition.

-1. JS Uint8Array -> Move Address or raw bytes, based on length
+3. JS Uint8Array -> Move Address or raw bytes, based on length

    If the length is 32, it will become an address, otherwise a raw byte array.
 If you need a raw byte array whose length is exactly 32, use explicit type definition.

-1. Explicit type definition: JS Object with keys:
+4. Explicit type definition: JS Object with keys:
    - type (string): 'uint64' or 'bytes'
    - value (Uint8Array): if type is 'uint64', value should have exactly 8 bytes.